king-perseus/cj-tools/README.md

 cj-monitor determines how to update the hosts file by using this configuration file along with [container labels](https://docs.docker.com/config/labels-custom-metadata/).  cj-monitor determines IP address, DNS name, etc using the following logic:

-*("\*" indicates which is the default if there are no overrides)*
 ***ipaddress***
 1. Container label com.cj-tools.hosts.ip
-    *2. The IP address of the first network adapter registered to the container.
+2. (default) The IP address of the first network adapter registered to the container.

 ***hostname***
 The host name is required and normally automatically determined.
 Normally the docker-compose service name or the container name.
 Defaults in this order...
-     1. Container label com.cj-tools.hosts.host_name if specified.
+3. Container label com.cj-tools.hosts.host_name if specified.
-    *2. Container label com.docker.compose.service which specifies the name of the docker-compose service the container was defined as.  e.g. "webserver" *3.
-What the container thinks its hostname is as long as it is not exactly 12 characters long.
+4. (default) Container label com.docker.compose.service which specifies the name of the docker-compose service the container was defined as.  e.g. "webserver"
+5. (default) What the container thinks its hostname is as long as it is not exactly 12 characters long.
 If docker creates a cryptic host name it will look something like "8adc0dba4d95".
-     4. Name of the docker container.
+6. Name of the docker container.
 Will not make sense if you didn't specify a name at create time.  e.g. "spanky_colden"

 ***Subdomain+Basedomain***
 Setting com.cj-tools.hosts.use_container_domain overrides the combination of sub and base domain.

 ***Subdomain***
 The subdomain is optional and normally only set for containers created through docker-compose.
 1. Container label com.cj-tools.hosts.sub_domain.
 This is used to override docker-compose project.
-    *2. The name of the Docker-compose stack or project.
-Comes from label "com.docker.compose.project" *3.
-Blank.
+2. (default) The name of the Docker-compose stack or project.
+Comes from label "com.docker.compose.project"
+3. (default) Blank.

 ***Basedomain***
 The base domain is required and normally automatically determined.
 Defaults in this order...
 1. Container label com.cj-tools.hosts.domain_name
-     2. If container label com.cj-tools.hosts.use_container_domain = true
-        then basedomain comes from the container's domain property.  domain property must not be blank.
+2. If container label com.cj-tools.hosts.use_container_domain = true then basedomain comes from the container's domain property.  domain property must not be blank.
 3. Configuration base_domain_name from /etc/cj-tools/cj.config
-    *4. Output of $(hostname -f)
+4. (default) Output of $(hostname -f)

 ## Summary of container labels:
 -  com.docker.compose.service - Docker-compose service name for the container.
 Set by specifying -p on docker-compose command line or setting environment variable COMPOSE_PROJECT_NAME.